Gopesh01-hub/BlogShare/README.md

 3. Open a pull request describing the change and any schema updates.

 Bug reports, feature ideas, and pull requests are very welcome!

----

-## 📄 License

-This project is released under the **MIT License**.
-Feel free to remix, extend, and deploy it as a foundation for your own social platform.